 The Feeding Clinic, an interdisciplinary team of doctors and specialists who operate out of the Rehabilitation Centre for Children, provides a comprehensive clinical assessment for children experiencing feeding difficulties.
 The Children’s Rehabilitation Foundation funds equipment that is used in the Feeding Clinic to demonstrate food preparation for parents, as well as special eating utensils for children who are learning the motor skills needed to feed themselves.

 The Children’s Rehabilitation Foundation believes in making a child’s rehabilitation experience as positive as possible.
 That’s why we fund special decals that can be applied to a child’s prosthetic and orthotic devices.
 These fun and bright decorative items help personalize the prosthetics and orthotics in hopes that children will wear their assistive devices with positive attitudes.

-he Rehabilitation Centre for Children promotes excellence in the field of pediatric rehabilitation through hands-on research focused on enhancing care and evaluating barriers that restrict inclusion of children with disabilities.
+The Rehabilitation Centre for Children promotes excellence in the field of paediatric rehabilitation through hands-on research focused on enhancing care and evaluating barriers that restrict inclusion of children with disabilities.
 We fund a part-time research coordinator position at the centre who collaborates with local and national researchers in the field of childhood disability.

 You must be logged in to post a comment.